Skip to main content

 Most home and contents insurance covers you for damage caused by fire, including bushfire.

 Generally, a flame has to cause the damage.
 This means you're not covered for heat-related damage, like scorching and melting, or smoke, ash and soot damage.
-For example, if your home is damaged by a nearby fire or bushfire.
+For example, if your home is damaged by smoke or heat from a nearby fire or bushfire.

 Common exclusions from fire insurance include: